 ).
 Your drop spreader is 2 ft wide

-Use this equation to calculate how much product to apply:
+Use this equation (or the calculator below) to calculate how much product to apply:

 0.75 ÷ 0.25 = 3lb of fertilizer per 1000 ft2